 Explore "La Pura Vida" - the Pure Life - through the film lens of NMU student Jake Lamons, with RE495 - Ecology and EcoTourism of Costa Rica, Winter 2015.

 The following documents will guide you through the process of proposing and implementing a successful

 Global Academy program.

 - Global Academy Leader - Eligibility, Roles and Responsibilities

 - Global Academy Course Academic Standards

 Don't be shy!
 Contact FLSA Coordinator Susan Morgan with questions or to set up a meeting.
 You can also plan to attend a faculty workshop.
 Email International Programs or call 906-227-2510 for upcoming workshop dates.

-Friday, September 18: The Nuts and Bolts of Finances, Concur, Logistics,
+Friday, October 9 The Nuts and Bolts of Finances, Concur, Logistics, Approvals

 |Professor Michael Joy and students soak up sun and Advanced Spanish Language skills in historic Salamanca, Spain May 2015.
 Check out the Facebook feed daily at "Languages at Northern Michigan University."||Students explore the valleys of Ecuador with Mary Andronis (MLL) on the 2012 Volunteer Service Spring Break FLSA, through Superior Edge.||Nursing and Health Education students travel to developing nations each year to provide services in rural clinical settings and schools.
 In 2015, Kristi Robinia (NU) and Yuba Gautam (HE) took a group of 20 NMU students to San Ignacio, Belize through partnership with Intrax Global Internships Abroad.|